Roselle (plant): Preserves

+Medical

 Herbal medicine (high blood pressure)

 A 2021 meta-analysis conducted by the Cochrane hypertension group concluded that currently the evidence is insufficient to establish if roselle, when compared to placebo, is effective in managing or lowering blood pressure in people with hypertension.
 An older meta-survey (2015) in the Journal of Hypertension suggests a typical reduction in blood pressure of around 7.5/3.5 units (systolic/diastolic).
 Both cite the need for additional well designed studies.

+In a controlled laboratory experiment, extracted Calyx from Hibiscus sabdariffa were shown to reduce both systolic and diastolic blood pressures in Wistar Rats over a 4 week trial period.

 Production

 China and Thailand are the largest producers and control much of the world supply.
 The world's best roselle comes from Sudan and Nigeria, b.
 Mexico, Egypt, Senegal, Tanzania, Mali and Jamaica are also important suppliers but production is mostly used domestically.

 In the Indian subcontinent (especially in the Ganges Delta region), roselle is cultivated for vegetable fibres.
 Roselle is called meśta (or meshta, the ś indicating an sh sound) in the region.
 Most of its fibres are locally consumed.
 However, the fibre (as well as cuttings or butts) from the roselle plant has great demand in natural fibre using industries.

 Roselle is a relatively new crop to create an industry in Malaysia.
 It was introduced in the early 1990s and its commercial planting was first promoted in 1993 by the Department of Agriculture in Terengganu.
 The planted acreage was 12.8 ha in 1993 and steadily increased to peak at 506 ha by 2000.
 The planted area is now less than 150 ha annually, planted with two main varieties.
 Terengganu state used to be the first and the largest producer, but now the production has spread more to other states.
 Despite the dwindling hectarage over the past decade or so, roselle is becoming increasingly known to the general population as an important pro-health drink.
 To a small extent, the calyces are also processed into sweet pickle, jelly and jam.